 On the other hand, if you get a tremendous failure rate with your phishing test, it could mean something completely different.

-It could mean that your audience/coworkers aren’t ready yet at the level that they can spot phishing attacks.
+It could mean that your employees aren’t able to spot phishing attacks yet.

 You may be wondering what a good or bad click rate is with a phishing simulation.

 According to sans.org, your first phishing simulation may yield an average click rate of 25-30%.

 Luckily, they reported that after 9-18 months of phishing training, the click rate for a phishing test was below 5%.

 These numbers can help as a rough estimate of your desired results from phishing training.